III. The Data Link Layer

 0: Receive Ready = next frame expected when there is no frame for piggybacking

-1: Reject = negative acknowledgment with NEXT indicating the first frame not received correctly
+1: Reject = negative acknowledgment with NEXT indicating the first frame

 (used for go back n strategy)